ScottandIsaac/FirstWebsite_template/README.md

 This is our first website

-Starting Data 8th of March 2025.
+Starting Date: 8th of March 2025.

 Kanye is the goat